MicrosoftDocs/architecture-center/docs/web-apps/app-service-environment/architectures/ase-high-availability-deployment-content.md

 ![Reference architecture for high availability ASE deployment](../_images/ha-ase-deployment.png)

+*Download a [Visio file](../_files/ase-deployment.vsdx) of this architecture.*

 The contents of the ASE subnets used in this reference implementation are the same as the ones in the standard ASE deployment architecture [described here](./ase-standard-deployment.yml).
-This reference implementation replicates the deployment in two ASE subnets.
-Each subnet has its own web app, API, and function instances running in their individual App Service plans.
-The Redis cache required by the applications are also replicated for better performance.
+This reference implementation uses zone-redudant capabilities of ASEv3 and Azure Redis Cache to provide a higher availability.
 Note that the scope of this reference architecture is limited to a single region.

 ### Workflow

 The following section shows the nature of availability for services used in this architecture:

-[**App Services Environments**](/azure/app-service/environment/intro) can be deployed to multiple availability zones, only in internal or ILB mode.
-This reference implementation deploys two ASE subnets, each one in a different availability zone.
-At the minimum, two availability zones are recommended for end-to-end resiliency of your application.
-All of the runtime ILB ASE resources will be located in the specified zone: the internal load balancer IP address of the ASE, the compute resources as well as the underlying file storage required by the ASE to run all the apps deployed on that ASE.
+[**App Services Environments**](/azure/app-service/environment/intro) - You can deploy an App Service Environment v3 that's enabled for zone redundancy.
+You can only set zone redundancy during creation and only in regions that support all App Service Environment v3 dependencies.
+Each App Service Plan in a zone-redundant App Service Environment will need to have a minimum of three instances so that they can be spread across zones.
+There's a minimum charge of nine instances.
+See [this article for pricing guidance](/azure/app-service/environment/overview#pricing).
 For detailed guidance and recommendations, read [App Service Environment Support for Availability Zones](https://azure.github.io/AppService/2019/12/12/App-Service-Environment-Support-for-Availability-Zones.html).

 [**Azure Virtual Network**](/azure/virtual-network/) or *Vnet* spans all availability zones limited to a single region.
 The subnets within the VNet also span across availability zones.
-This reference architecture creates a subnet for each ASE deployment created for an availability zone.
-For more information, read [the network requirements for App Service Environments](/azure/app-service/environment/network-info#ase-subnet-size).
+For more information, read [the network requirements for App Service Environments](/azure/app-service/environment/networking#subnet-requirements).

 [**Application Gateway**](/azure/application-gateway/overview) **v2** is *zone-redundant*.
 Like the virtual network, it spans multiple availability zones per region.
 This in turn means, a single application gateway is sufficient for a highly available system, as shown in this reference architecture.
-The v1 SKU does not support this.
+The reference implementation uses the WAF SKU of application gateway, which provides protection against common threats and vulnerabilities based on the Core Rule Set (CRS) from the Open Web Application Security Project (OWASP).
 For more details, read [Autoscaling and Zone-redundant Application Gateway v2](/azure/application-gateway/application-gateway-autoscaling-zone-redundant).

 [**Azure Firewall**](/azure/firewall/overview) has built-in support for high availability.
 It can span across multiple zones without any additional configuration.
-This allows the usage of a single firewall for applications deployed in more than one zone, as done in this reference architecture.
 Although not used in this architecture, if necessary you can also configure a specific availability zone when deploying the firewall.
 Read [Azure Firewall and Availability Zones](/azure/firewall/overview#availability-zones) for more information.

 [**Azure Active Directory**](/azure/active-directory/) is a highly available, highly redundant, global service, spanning availability zones as well as regions.
 Read [Advancing Azure Active Directory availability](https://azure.microsoft.com/blog/advancing-azure-active-directory-availability/) for more insights.

-[**Azure Pipelines**](/azure/devops/pipelines/) supports [parallel processing of CI/CD activities](/azure/devops/pipelines/licensing/concurrent-jobs).
-Use this in the deployment phase, to simultaneously deploy the built applications to multiple ASE subnets, through multiple *jumpbox* VMs or Bastion subnets.
-This architecture uses two jumpbox virtual machines to help with the simultaneous deployment.
-Note the number of parallel jobs is tied to the pricing tier.
-The basic free tier of a Microsoft-hosted CI/CD allows up to 10 tasks to be parallelized, each running up to 6 hours.

-[**Azure Cache for Redis**](/azure/azure-cache-for-redis/) is not a zone-aware service.
-This architecture creates two subnets to hold the Redis Cache, each pinned down to the availability zone of an ASE subnet.
-This is recommended since the closer the cache to the application, the better the app performance.
-Note that this is a *preview* feature, available only for the Premium tier.
+[**Github Actions**](https://azure.microsoft.com/products/devops/pipelines) provides *Continuous Integration and Continuous Deployment* capabilities in this architecture.
+Since the ASE is internal to the virtual network, a **virtual machine** is used as a *jumpbox* inside the VNet to deploy apps in the App Service plans.
+The action builds the apps outside the VNet.
+For enhanced security and seamless RDP/SSH connectivity, consider using [Azure Bastion](/azure/bastion/bastion-overview) as the jumpbox.

+[**Azure Cache for Redis**](/azure/azure-cache-for-redis/) is a zone redundant service.
+A zone-redundant cache runs on VMs spread across multiple Availability Zones.
+It provides higher resilience and availability.

 ## Considerations